nicehamburger/UnixShell/README.md

 Welcome to Dragon Shell!

 dragonshell >
 ```
-You will be presented with a prompt (> ) where you can enter commands.
+You will be presented with a prompt (dragonshell >) where you can enter commands.

-# Design Notes
-- Uses a linked list to track jobs
-- Avoids unsafe operations inside signal handlers
-- Reaps child processes using waitpid() with non-blocking flags
-- Each job runs in its own process group
-- Terminal control is correctly transferred for foreground jobs